 Growth curve is serious this 2017 for middle and lower income group affordable housing schemes.
-The demands for these segments are ever increasing and so is the supply.
+Buy Residential Property in India for these segments are ever increasing and so is the supply.
 It is weird that in spite lot of unsold units, the demand is there in abundance for the affordable housing.
 Houses in the range of 15 lakh to 60 lakhs that fall under affordable segment continue to be of good demand in India, as always.
 It is also to be told that most of ready to move in projects in Mumbai are priced more than 1 Cr, which does not fall under this criteria.

 It is stalemate situation for the builders who have invested in good location and have provided luxury amenities and features.
 They obviously cannot bring down the cost of their units into affordable range.
 The developments that are made as premium will be retained majorly as premium residences and only little price revisions may be possible, that too only in cases where builder can afford to take up the loss.
 Those who cannot take up the losses should wait for the market conditions to recover, this has steadily started happening.